kstenerud/concise-encoding/ce-structure.md

  * Convert the string value into the destination type.

 Binary float <-> string conversions **MUST** be done using standard conversion algorithms or equivalent.
 These are usually provided as part of the standard library.
 This helps to minimize exploitable behavioral differences between implementations.

+### Problematic Values

+It's best to think ahead about types and values that might be problematic on the various platforms your application runs on.
+In some cases, switching to a different type might be enough.
+In others, a schema limitation might be the better approach, or a common configuration across all codecs to conform to the same [limits](#security-and-limits).
+Regardless, applications **SHOULD** always take problematic values and their mitigations into account during the design phase to ensure a uniform (and thus unexploitable) response.

+ * The Concise Encoding integer type can store the value `-0`, but most platform integer types cannot.
+The recommended approach is to convert to a float type if possible, or reject the document.
+ * Platforms might not be able to handle the NUL character in strings.
+Please see the [NUL](#nul) section for how to deal with this.
+ * Platforms might not support UTF-8 encoding.
+ * Platforms might have limitations on the size of numeric types.
+ * Platform temporal types might not support the same kinds of time zones, or might not support subsecond values to the same resolution.
+ * Platforms might not support data with cyclical references.
+ * Platforms might not provide some of the less common data types such as [markup](#markup), [edge](#edge), and [node](#node).
+Generic types for these could be provided by the codec.
+ * The destination structure might not support [references](#reference).
+In such a case, duplicating the data might be enough (taking care not to exceed the [global object limit](#user-controllable-limits)).